Terms of Service

 CALM helpline services are anonymous and confidential.
 CALM helpline respects the privacy of callers.
-For this reason caller display is disabled on helpline channels and telephone numbers are not seen or recorded by the helpline.
+For this reason caller display is disabled on helpline channels and telephone numbers are not seen or recorded by the helpline staff.
 CALM helpline has no access to IP addresses of users of webchat.
 CALM helpline does not routinely collect or process any personal data of users of the helpline.
 Names, addresses, date of birth, contact details are not required or asked for to use the service.
 Your privacy is of paramount importance to us.

-Personal data may also be collected in the event of a complaint being made.
+Personal data may be collected in the event of a complaint being made.
 It will only be used for the specific purpose of responding to the complaint.

 Reporting of Numerical Data